Ruth Dworin: Music production and concert organizing

 Ruth Dworin founded music production company Womanly Way Productions in 1980.
 She organized concerts in Toronto and southern Ontario featuring women performers.
 She established an open door policy for her concerts, advertising in both queer and mainstream media.
 This occasionally led to controversy within the lesbian and feminist communities.
 In addition to music production, the company also offered workshops on sound and light editing.

 In an interview, Dworin noted:...when I put on a concert, I'm trying to do two things.
 One is to provide the meeting place, the sustenance, the emotional support for the lesbian-feminist community.
 I know I need that!
 I wasn't getting enough of it in Toronto.
 But the other thing I'm trying to do is outreach – to attract the broader audience, to make some of the people politically aware.
 In the 1980s, Dworin's company organized multiple one-day festival events featuring women.
 Some notable performers included Holly Near, Meg Christian, Alix Dobkin, Lucie Blue Tremblay, Lillian Allen, Cris Williamson and Heather Bishop.
-She focused on making events accessible to differently-abled people, including the hearing-impaired, and those who use wheelchairs, as well as providing childcare at all events.
+She focused on making events accessible to disabled people, including the hearing-impaired, and those who use wheelchairs, as well as providing childcare at all events.